w3c/naur/README.md

-# Specification 'naur'

-This is the repository for naur.
-You're welcome to contribute!
-Let's make the Web rock our socks off!
+# Natural Language Interface Accessibility User Requirements

+This is the repository for *Natural Language Interface Accessibility User Requirements*, maintained by the [Research Questions Task Force](https://www.w3.org/WAI/APA/task-forces/research-questions/) of the [Accessible Platform Architectures Working Group](https://www.w3.org/WAI/APA/).

+Contributions are welcome, including new GitHub issues or pull requests.